Home Depot: Sports

 Company co-founder Arthur Blank purchased the Atlanta Falcons franchise of the National Football League in February 2002; Blank later acquired an expansion franchise in Major League Soccer, Atlanta United FC, in April 2014 with the soccer club beginning play in March 2017.
 The Home Depot made no formal association with the Falcons until April 2017, when The Home Depot acquired the naming rights to the 11 acre park adjacent to Mercedes-Benz Stadium.
 The Home Depot Backyard occupies the site of the former Georgia Dome, and serves as parking and tailgating space during Falcons' and Atlanta United FC home games and public use greenspace during non-event days.
 The park opened on September 11, 2018.
+The Home Depot is a sponsor of the 2026 FIFA World Cup, which will take place in the United States, Canada, and Mexico.

 Since 1991, the company has become a large supporter of athletics, sponsoring the United States and Canadian Olympic teams, and launching a program which offered employment to athletes that accommodates their training and competition schedules.
 The Home Depot ceased to be a sponsor of the Canadian Olympic Team in 2005 and ended a sponsorship program for the United States Olympic team in 2009.

 The Home Depot was a major sponsor for Joe Gibbs Racing in NASCAR from 1999 to 2014.
 Their arrival into the series coincided with Tony Stewart leaving the Indy Racing League to join the NASCAR Cup Series.
 Stewart drove The Home Depot-sponsored No. 20 car for Joe Gibbs Racing until 2008, winning 2 of his 3 series championships in the car, and was succeeded by Joey Logano, who took the car to victory lane twice.
 After Matt Kenseth joined the team, The Home Depot's status as the No. 20's primary sponsor was taken over by Dollar General, but the company still served as its most frequent secondary sponsor through its Husky Tools division.
 On June 23, 2014, the company announced it would end its NASCAR sponsorship after 2014.

 The Home Depot was the title sponsor of The Home Depot Center in Carson, California, home to the Los Angeles Galaxy of Major League Soccer; the venue was formerly the home of Chivas USA of MLS, which folded in 2014, and the Los Angeles Riptide of Major League Lacrosse, which folded in 2008.
 The venue is now called Dignity Health Sports Park.

 In 2006, The Home Depot partnered with Duke University's Edmund T. Pratt Jr. School of Engineering to create "The Home Depot Smart Home".
 The smart home is a live-in laboratory for ten upper-class engineering students that allows them to immerse themselves in the work.
 The goal of the project is to help provide innovative solutions for the home in areas such as security and home monitoring, communications, energy efficiency, entertainment, environment, and health.
 In January 2007, The Home Depot became the official home improvement sponsor of ESPN's College Gameday.